FranchuFranchu/kelili/README.md

 ## TODO list

+- Some smart contracts are not pure.
+Fix that.
+- Deep clone cached data
 - Complete the DHT implementation
  - Forget about dead nodes
  - Trust layer or something similar to prevent Sybil attacks.